sullivanpt/ng2-universal-seed/README.md

   but also cause the most debugging pain when transpiled)
 * use webpack/babel for client transpiling

+## Notable Branches

+* master - a messy hodgepodge of features currently using webpack
+* webpack - demonstrates minimal angular2 universal with webpack
+* systemjs - demonstrates minimal angular2 universal with systemjs

 ## Installation

 * `npm install`